dbones-labs/laters/documentation/storage/marten.md

 ### HostBuilder - Laters

-- 1️⃣ - pass in `UseMarten` to the `UseStorage` method, and this will setup the storage
+- 1️⃣ - pass in `UseMarten` to the `UseStorage` method, and this will set-up the storage

 ```csharp
 builder.WebHost.ConfigureLaters((context, setup) =>